Isla del Sol, Bolivia

 5.1 Andes & Amazon

 The Andes, stretching over 7,000 kilometres from Colombia’s Caribbean coast to Tierra del Fuego, form the backbone of South America and provide a vast array of landscapes for travellers to explore.
-From the iconic W Trek in Torres del Paine, with its stunning granite towers and glaciers, to the jagged peaks of Mount Fitzroy in Argentina, the Andes offer unparalleled trekking experiences.
+From the iconic W Trek in Torres del Paine, with its stunning granite towers and glaciers, to the jagged peaks of Mount FitzRoy in Argentina, the Andes offer unparalleled trekking experiences.
 The Chilean and Argentinian Lake Districts are another highlight, where trails wind through forests and around shimmering lakes, dominated by snow-capped volcanoes like Volcán Villarrica near Pucón.
 In Peru, the Camino Inca leading to Machu Picchu is a must, though equally rewarding is the lesser-known Cordillera Blanca, home to some of the highest peaks in the Americas.
 The altitudes on these treks often exceed 4,000 metres, particularly in the Peruvian and Bolivian Andes, where the landscape’s stark beauty is intensified by thin air and deep blue skies.

 In contrast, the Amazon is a world of water, stretching over 6,400 kilometres from the Andean highlands to the Atlantic.
 Starting as a fast-flowing river in the cloud forests of Peru and Ecuador, the Amazon widens dramatically as it winds eastward.
 At Leticia, which can only be reached by river or airplane, near the borders of Colombia, Peru, and Brazil, the river is already over a kilometre wide.
 This region is a gateway to pristine rainforests and indigenous communities.
 Further downstream, in Manaus, the river expands to over 2 kilometres in width, and the city’s bustling markets showcase the incredible biodiversity of the jungle.
 By the time the Amazon reaches Macapá and Belém near the Atlantic, its channels span a staggering 250 kilometres, as the crow flies, but as the ferry travels winding through the channels some 330kms and 25 hours between Macapá to Belém, a testament to the sheer scale of the world’s largest river system.